Cognition and Neuroergonomics Collaborative Technology Alliance

 The Cognition and Neuroergonomics (CaN) Collaborative Technology Alliance was a research program initiated, sponsored and partly performed by the U.S. Army Research Laboratory.
-The objective of the program was to “conduct research and development leading to the demonstration of fundamental translational principles of the application of neuroscience-based research and theory to complex operational settings.
-These principles will guide the development of technologies that work in harmony with the capabilities and limitations of the human nervous system.”
+The objective of the program was to "conduct research and development leading to the demonstration of fundamental translational principles of the application of neuroscience-based research and theory to complex operational settings.
+These principles will guide the development of technologies that work in harmony with the capabilities and limitations of the human nervous system."

 Collaboration Technology and Research Alliances describe cooperative research and technology efforts between private industry, academia, and Army laboratories and centers.
-This collaboration allows Army researchers and engineers to join academic research developments and industry’s production abilities and translate them into improving Army capabilities.
+This collaboration allows Army researchers and engineers to join academic research developments and the industry's production abilities and translate them into improving Army capabilities.

 History

 Major programs of interdisciplinary collaborations between the academic, private, and governmental sectors began at the Army Research Laboratory (ARL) in the 1990s.
 In 2010, the Cognition and Neuroergonomics (CaN) Collaborative Technology Alliance was launched and became one of four functioning ARL Collaboration Technology and Research Alliances at the time.